 In the waiver request, the applicant must demonstrate to the satisfaction of EERE that it would further the purposes of this FOA and is otherwise in the economic interests of the United States to have a foreign entity serve as the prime recipient.
 EERE may require additional information before considering the waiver request.

-A foreign entity may receive funding as a subrecipient.
+A foreign entity, for profit or otherwise, may receive funding as a subrecipient.

 iv.
 Incorporated Consortia